How to copy edit: 10 essential copy editing tips

 If you work for a large enterprise, fact checking may fall outside of your copy editing responsibilities.
 But more than likely, no one else will oversee this task.

-Every organization handles fact checking differently.
-Writers should always ensure they’re using accurate research to inform their content, but it doesn’t hurt to take a second look at any statistics presented or claims made during the copy editing process.
+Writers should always make sure they’re using accurate research to inform their content, but it’s wise to take a second look at any statistics presented or claims made during the copy editing process.
 You might catch a stat that’s out-of-date and find an opportunity to use a more recent source to illustrate your point.

 9. Get a second set of eyes on your content